 It’s been a long time coming.
 The sun is out and the temperatures are climbing into whole double digits.
 After 7 months of Great British winter it’s about feckin time, and normally an excuse for the entire country to have a sickie-induced, unofficial national holiday.
 Windows open with music blaring, everyone in shades and shorts, sunning themselves on beaches, parks and traffic islands, sinking timetables as trains come to screeching halts from the ‘wrong type of sunshine’ or buckling rails in the heat shimmer.
 The distant tinkle of ice cream vans as the new morning-to-night chorus, churning out their tinny renditions of Ode to Spring and ice-cream flavoured plastic.
-Tube carriages becoming searing animal transportation scandals, and the motorways and country lanes choking with daytrippers in the 15 degrees.
+Tube carriages becoming searing animal transportation scandals, and the motorways and country lanes choke with daytrippers in 15 degrees.

 Well, the country’s on high alert to battle this oncoming tide of wellwishers and semi-pagan worshippers.
 Lines of armed convoys, army escorts, throbbing helicopters and arm-to-arm sweeps of the Picnic police.

 A woman and child in Kettering were caught inflagrante with a bucket and spade.
 A grandfather in Looe with a fishy looking pole.
 Then that family in Southwark, claiming their children (holding picnic blankets and rackets) weren’t theirs.
 The three teenagers in Birkenhead, whose burgeoning pregnancy turned out to be a football.
 Chopper footage of three people in Brixton dancing around a radio, though they said it was epilepsy.